tomhennigan/cv/cv.md

 % TOM HENNIGAN
 % **Email:** <tomhennigan@gmail.com> - **Mobile:** [+44-7595-539-980](tel:+447595539980)

-**I am a highly motivated young professional with proven experience working with distributed systems and parallel programming techniques.
-I am a self starter, and programming is a passion as well as a career.
-I am constantly looking to expand my knowledge by learning new programming languages, paradigms and working on interesting personal or open source projects.**
+**I am a senior engineer with nearly 10 years professional software engineering experience.
+I have a track record of delivering high profile launches with deep technical contributions across the stack.
+I love to travel and have represented my company at major events and on site with partners.
+In my spare time I enjoy bouldering and learning new skills (current focus: deep learning).**

 Education
 =========